mmilburn/codecrafters-sqlite-java/README.md

 7. Retrieve data with a full-table scan ( `./your_program.sh superheroes.db "SELECT id, name FROM superheroes WHERE eye_color = 'Pink Eyes'"`).
-8. Retrieve data using an index (given the index exists for the table and the query is checking for equality between a string and a single indexed column).
+8. Retrieve data using an index (given the index exists for the table and the query is checking for equality between a string and a single indexed column of type `TEXT` or `VARCHAR`).

+# Running Locally

+You will need Java 23 (or later) and maven installed to run this code.
+The program can then be run with:

+`./your_program.sh sample.db <command>`

+Note that not all functionality can be demonstrated with the included `sample.db` (there is no index defined on any table).

 # Improvements